What is a Special Disability Trust (SDT)?

 What are the benefits?

 Many parents and families of disabled people live with chronic worry about what will happen if they are no longer there to support their loved one.
-A Special Disability Trust can remove that worry and empower the family with full control over the future care and accomodation needs of their loved one.
+A Special Disability Trust can remove that worry and empower the family with full control over the future care and accommodation needs of their loved one.

 Peace-of-mind that your loved one will be looked after